Skip to Content

 Jumpers are a staple of the Icelandic October wardrobe.
 YOu will need a few of these with you (I recommend one for every day you are in Iceland).

-If you want to look like a local then you could get one of these traditional Icelandic jumpers that are very stylish and a great souvenir.
+If you want to look like a local then you could get one of these traditional Icelandic jumpers.
+These are usually made of merino wool and are very stylish and a great souvenir.

 However, do bring enough from home as Icelandic jumpers can be expensive.